GoogleCloudPlatform/community/tutorials/building-android-apk-with-cloud-build-gradle-docker-image.md

 ## Set up Cloud Build

--  You need to ensure your application codes and all necessary files needed for building an APK are available on a code repository.
-Cloud Build currently supports Cloud Source Repositories, GitHub, or Bitbucket.
-You can also make use of the sample codes for this tutorial, [here](https://github.com/Timtech4u/gcb-android-tutorial)
+You need to ensure that your application code and all necessary files needed for building an APK are available in a code repository.
+Cloud Build currently supports Cloud Source Repositories, GitHub, and Bitbucket.
+You can also make use of the sample code for this tutorial, [here](https://github.com/Timtech4u/gcb-android-tutorial).

--  In your repository, create a build configuration file: cloudbuild.yaml, which contains instructions for Cloud Build.
+In your repository, create a build configuration file, `cloudbuild.yaml`, which contains instructions for Cloud Build.
 The configuration file for this tutorial is as follows:
-    ```yaml

     # cloudbuild.yaml
     steps:
     # Set a persistent volume according to https://cloud.google.com/cloud-build/docs/build-config (search for volumes)